pediatric-screening5 min read

 What to do: Tell your child's pediatrician which domain landed here.
 They'll likely recommend re-screening in 2–3 months, not waiting until the next scheduled checkup.
 During that window, observe the specific skills measured in that domain.
 If development progresses, the score usually climbs into the "On Track" range on the follow-up screen.
 If it doesn't, that's useful clinical information.

 One domain in the monitoring zone is common and often resolves on its own.
-Multiple domains in the monitoring zone, or one domain consistently in the monitor range across two screenings, deserves a conversation about a comprehensive evaluation.
+Multiple domains in the monitoring zone, or one domain consistently in the monitor range across two screenings, deserves a conversation about a full developmental evaluation.

 Refer for Evaluation

 The score is at or below 2 standard deviations below the mean for this domain and age.
-The ASQ-3 manual recommends referring the child for a comprehensive developmental evaluation.
+The ASQ-3 manual recommends referring the child for a full developmental evaluation.

 Contact your child's pediatrician within the week.
 Don't wait for the next routine visit.
 Bring your completed questionnaire.